uc3m-aerospace/anakin/README.md

-If you do not, then you will need to access all classes with the `anakin.` prefix, e.g.  `anakin.tensor`.
+If you do not, then you will need to access all classes with the `anakin.` prefix, e.g.  `anakin.basis`.

 Currently Anakin defines the following classes:

-* `tensor`: genral class for scalars, vectors, 2nd-order tensors, and more
+* `tensor`: genral class for scalars, vectors, and tensors
 * `basis`: vector bases
 * `frame`: reference frames
 * `point`: geometric points
 * `particle`: point particles
+* `body`: rigid bodies

 The description of the properties and methods of each class is included in the header comments of each code file.
+For more information and example usages, see the live scripts in the `/docs` directory.

 ### Testing